Fast Car: Jonas Blue version

-In 2015, a tropical house cover of "Fast Car" was released by British record producer Jonas Blue.
+In 2015, a tropical house cover of "Fast Car" was released by British DJ and record producer Jonas Blue.
 It is Blue's debut single and features the vocals from British singer Dakota; it is also her debut single.
 It is the lead single of Blue's debut album Blue (2018).
 The Club Mix was included on Blue's compilation, Jonas Blue: Electronic Nature – The Mix 2017.

 Background and inspiration

 In an interview with iHeartRadio, Blue stated Chapman's original 1988 hit is a favorite of his mother, who would often play it in the car.
 "It was a good song in London [during] that time when I was growing up, so it was always on the radio," he went on to say.
 "And it just kind of stuck with me.
 It was that song on the long journeys, and I loved it."

 Regarding Dakota, who provides vocals on the song, Blue said, "... she [said], 'Oh, I've never done dance music before or anything like that so, I'm not kind of sure.'
 And I was like, 'Listen, you'd be great.'
 And she came the next day to record it, and what you hear on the radio is her coming in the next day after her show to record it."
 Blue also admitted that he wanted to create a Swedish-esque sound on the record: "I think with things like the synth lead lines in it, giving it that second hook, I was kind of going for a very kind of Swedish-y kind of sound.
 That's kind of the influence behind that kind of lead synth line, and that was something which I don't think people have picked up on yet, but they just like the song because of what it is."